chaosparrot/talon_hud/README.md

 This can be used for example to show the status of a specific thing near your eyetracking gaze through your mouse cursor.
 By default, there are no cursor indicators, they need to be programmed in using the content documentation.

+### 9. Screen overlay

+This widget can annotate regions of the screen with text, icons and colours.
+You can use it to show different regions for virtual keyboard usage combined with noises for example.

 Voice commands
 ---